kit-clj/kit-clj.github.io/resources/md/clojurescript.md

     (.setEnabled true)))
 ```

-When the `hook-browser-navigation!` is called it will hook into page events and call the `match-route` function
+When the `hook-browser-navigation!` is called, it will hook into page events and call the `match-route` function
 when the page navigation event is dispatched.

-Please refer to the [official documentation](https://metosin.github.io/reitit/) for further details.
+See [Reitit documentation](https://metosin.github.io/reitit/) for further details.

 ### Ajax

-ClojureScript module uses [cljs-ajax](https://github.com/JulianBirch/cljs-ajax) for handling Ajax operations.
+ClojureScript module uses [cljs-ajax](https://github.com/JulianBirch/cljs-ajax) to handle Ajax operations.

 #### ajax-request